Warriors name Mike Dunleavy Jr. as GM to replace Bob Myers

 Dunleavy had been speculated to be the top candidate for the job when Myers stepped down from his role in May.
 Myers left the Warriors after 11 seasons and four NBA championships, but the dynastic team appears to be at an inflection point.

 The futures of Klay Thompson, Draymond Green and Jordan Poole are all uncertain as contract extensions and luxury tax concerns loom large this upcoming season.
-It doesn't help that the Warriors, who won the 2021-22 NBA finals, cratered in the playoffs — beating the Sacramento Kings in a seven-game series and losing to the Los Angeles Lakers in six games.
+It doesn't help that the Warriors, who won the 2021-22 NBA title, cratered in the playoffs this past season — beating the Sacramento Kings in a seven-game series and losing to the Los Angeles Lakers in six games.

 All this will be for Dunleavy to now navigate.
-The approach of Myers was always to try to keep the teams' championship core — Steph Curry, Thompson and Green — but it's hard to gauge if that approach will be what ownership wants considering the contractual demands of extensions for Thompson and Green, as well as the impending money owed to Poole in the deal he signed last offseason.
+Myers' approach was always to try to keep the team's championship core — Stephen Curry, Thompson and Green — but it's hard to gauge if that approach will be what team ownership wants considering the contractual demands of extensions for Thompson and Green, as well as the impending money owed to Poole in the deal he signed last offseason.

 It's Dunleavy's team now, but the Warriors' run could be in question.